Canon 1D X vs 7D Mark II

 It is notable that the 7D Mark II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 1DX lacks such a headphone port.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D X and the Canon 7D II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D X:

 - Better image quality: Scores substantially higher (12 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.4 bits more color depth).

 - Better low-light sensitivity: Requires less light for good images (1.4 stops ISO advantage).

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.76x vs 0.63x).

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.